xyproto/ollamaclient/README.md

 - `-m`, `--model`: Specify an Ollama model.
 The default is `nous-hermes:latest`.
 - `-o`, `--output`: Define an output file to store the summary.
 - `-p`, `--prompt`: Specify a custom prompt header for summary.
-The default is `Write a short summary of what a project that contains the following files:`
+The default is `Write a short summary of a project that contains the following files:`
 - `-w`, `--wrap`: Set the word wrap width.
 Use -1 to detect the terminal width.
 - `-v`, `--version`: Display the current version.
 - `-V`, `--verbose`: Enable verbose logging.